shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- User control via GKAgent (movement and shooting)
+- User control via GKAgent (movement and shooting)..
+Rejig Mob and Player movement components, possibly remove the subclasses of GKAgent2D
 - Add a Level class and allow snapshots to be calculated so that rules can be implemented.
 - Spawned entities have to be counted in the snapshot.
 - Spawner preload and kill only those nodes which contain entities functionality.